nicholasklick/whisk/README.markdown

 ### post\_deploy\_script and post\_setup\_script ###

-Whiskey\_disk provides rake task hooks (deploy:post\_setup and deploy:post\_deploy) to allow running custom code after setup or deployment.
+whisk\_deploy provides rake task hooks (deploy:post\_setup and deploy:post\_deploy) to allow running custom code after setup or deployment.
 There are situations where it is desirable to run some commands prior to running those rake tasks (e.g., if using bundler and needing to do a 'bundle install' before running rake).
 It may also be the case that the target system doesn't have rake (and/or ruby) installed, but some post-setup or post-deploy operations need to happen.
-For these reasons, whiskey\_disk allows specifying a (bash-compatible) shell script to run after setup and/or deployment via the post\_deploy\_script and post\_setup\_script settings in the configuration file.
+For these reasons, whisk\_deploy allows specifying a (bash-compatible) shell script to run after setup and/or deployment via the post\_deploy\_script and post\_setup\_script settings in the configuration file.
 These scripts, when specified, are run immediately before running the deploy:post\_setup or deploy:post\_deploy rake tasks, if they are present.